silx-kit/silx-training/virtualenv/index.rst

 - Users and production servers:

   - installing new software with modern library dependencies, without breaking older software relying on older versions of the same libraries
-  - ensuring your installed libraries do not interfere with other users' libraries, when sharing a workstation and a user account
+  - ensuring your installed libraries do not interfere with other users' libraries, when sharing a workstation and a user account (bad practice!)
   - sharing an environment, isolated from the system and users libraries, between different users

 - Developers: